terlar/vimfiles/README.md

-This is included in the more complete dotfile solution: https://github.com/terlar/dotfiles
+This is included in my complete dotfile solution: https://github.com/terlar/dotfiles

 ## Installation